I am...

 The Ambassador Program

-Want to join the team?
-Please see the ambassador profile description below to see if this is a good fit for you.
-If anything, reach out to us to discuss the possibilities before applying.
-After all it only takes one person to make a difference and one step closer to our vision to one day see a world free of histiocytic disorders.
+Interested in joining?
+Check the ambassador profile description below to see if this role is a good fit.
+If you have any questions, reach out to us before applying.
+Remember, it only takes one person to make a difference and bring us one step closer to a world free of histiocytic disorders.

 Melinda Atnip,